AgonXhaferi/Software-Patterns/src/main/kotlin/abstract_factory_pattern/README.md

 Derek Banas, I'm going to check this out more thoroughly though.

 And make comparisons between the two videos, cause I feel that they use it a bit differently as well.

+_Need to add some more code examples for this one._